NeueHouse: Founding

 NeueHouse was founded in 2011 by Joshua Abram, Alan Murray and James O'Reilly.
 Its first workspace opened in May 2013 in New York alongside a hardcover print publication named NeueJournal.
 In 2015, the company raised $25 million venture funding by Great Eagle Holdings.
-In November 2018, NeueHouse raised $30 million from outside investors and hired new leadership.
+By 2017, the founding trio sold their majority stake in NeueHouse, leaving controlling interest to investors, including the high-profile couple Diane von Furstenberg and Barry Diller.